laurent22/biniou/README.md

 The jobs can be defined based on the included templates or, for maximum flexibility, written in JavaScript.
 In that case you do any processing you want and dispatch the events in the format of your choice.

+This utility is mostly designed as an offline tool running on your own computer, as an alternative to simpler "cron" tasks and less heavy than IFTTT or Huginn when you just want simple scripts running under various conditions locally.

 ## Usage

 - Install `biniou` globally, for example using `npm install -g @laurent22/biniou`